firasuke/awesome/README.md

 * [GoboLinux](https://gobolinux.org): An alternative Linux distribution which redefines the entire filesystem hierarchy

+* [Heads](https://github.com/osresearch/heads): A minimal Linux that runs as a coreboot or LinuxBoot ROM payload to provide a secure, flexible boot environment for laptops and servers

 * [iglunix](https://github.com/iglunix/iglunix): A Linux (and other kernels) distro with no GNU components